sider/sider-docs/docs/tools/php/code-sniffer.md

 ### `extensions`

-This option allows you to specify a list of file extensions to analyze.
+This option allows you to specify a list of file extensions to be analyzed.

 ### `encoding`